A horse's hoof showing the difference between a black bell boot and an overreach boot.

 Sizing isn't universal, so grabbing a "medium" and hoping for the best usually doesn't work.
 Always start by consulting the manufacturer's sizing chart, as measurements can vary significantly between brands.
 To get an accurate measurement, you’ll typically need the circumference of your horse's pastern and sometimes the hoof itself.
 Once you have the boots, do a quick standing check.
 The ideal length is when the back of the bell boot just touches the ground while your horse is standing squarely on a level surface.
 This ensures it’s long enough to cover the heel bulbs without being so long that your horse constantly steps on and tears it.

-Step 2: Check the Length, Pastern, and Movement
+Step 2: Test the Fit and Freedom of Movement

 With the boot on, it’s time for a hands-on fit check.
 The boot should be snug around the pastern but not tight.
 A good rule of thumb is that you should be able to comfortably slide one finger between the boot and your horse's skin.
 The boot needs to be long enough to cover the entire heel area to provide adequate protection from overreaching.
 Watch your horse walk a few steps.
 The boot should have enough room to move and rotate slightly, but it shouldn't spin freely or wobble excessively.
 If it’s too restrictive, it can cause friction and sores.